 The United States government typically enjoys governmental immunity, meaning it cannot be sued by a private citizen.
 However, the 1946 Federal Tort Claims Act is an exception to this rule.
-If you have been injured by an employee of the federal government while they were performing their job duties, for example, a medical professional at a federally funded clinic or hospital, Leventhal Puga Braley P.C. may be able to help.
+If you have been injured by an employee of the federal government while they were performing their job duties, for example, a medical professional at a federally funded clinic or hospital, the attorneys at Leventhal Puga Braley P.C. may be able to help.
 Call our Denver office to set up your free initial consultation at (303) 759-9945.
 We handle these cases throughout the United States, and will be able to advise you for your specific situation.

 The Federal Tort Claims Act (FTCA) permits private parties to sue the United States in a federal court for civil wrongs committed by someone acting on behalf of the United States.
 In an FTCA case, the government acts as its own insurer, and accepts liability for the negligent or wrongful acts or omissions of its employees acting within the scope of their official duties.